jcarrano/antidox/README.rst

 Summary
 =======

-``antidox`` is a Sphinx extension that can read Doxygen XML "databases" and insert documentation for entities in sphinx documents.
+``antidox`` is a Sphinx_ extension that can read Doxygen_ XML "databases" and insert documentation for entities in Sphinx documents, similar to Breathe_.

 It is intended to be *fast* and simple, though *easily customizable*.